Latest Humanity Protocol (H) News Update

 TLDR

-Humanity Protocol’s palm-scan identity tech sparks both hype and skepticism.
+Humanity Protocol's palm-scan tech sparks debates: whales pump, unlocks loom, and believers tout Web3 identity revolution.
 Here’s what’s trending:

 Deep Dive